djccnt15/djccnt15.github.io/_posts/mathematics/2022-05-19-linear_algebra_02.md

 def diag_ele(a: matrix) -> vector:
-    """
-    returns diagonal elements of matrix
+    """returns diagonal elements of matrix"""
-    """

     d: vector = [v[i] for i, v in enumerate([*a])]
     return d

 def mat_diag(a: matrix) -> matrix:
-    """
-    returns diagonal matrix from matrix
+    """returns diagonal matrix from matrix"""
-    """

     D: matrix = [[v if i == j else 0 for j, v in enumerate(r)] for i, r in enumerate(a)] return D